 Strategies for Dealing with Imbalanced Political & Elections Data

 The first technique for dealing with imbalanced political & election data is to use oversampling methods.
-This method involves duplicating certain types of data points to balance out their representation in the dataset.
+This method involves duplicating specific data points to balance their representation in the dataset.

 For example, if you have a dataset consisting of 60% males and 40% females, you could use oversampling to duplicate female data points until the proportions become 50/50.
 It upsamples the less represented class to ensure it has equal representation compared to other courses within the dataset.